I'm at a bit of a loss as to why I've looked at the calendar and it's now September. It was June just last week.

 In short, I'm a nosy girl and people watching is still a favorite hobby.

 You'd be surprised how many love to do this.
-I volunteer for findagrave.com.
+I volunteer for an online cemetery photo database.
 As a curious soul, researching is brain food, piecing together family, and helping others is my altruistic bit of happiness.
-I get a sense of paying it forward by traipsing all over miles of grass and buried memories while getting a modicum of exercise beyond The Piece Of Machinery Built By Satan And Used As A Clothes Rack In Homes All Over The World (aka the treadmill).
+I get a sense of paying it forward by traipsing all over miles of grass and buried memories while getting a modicum of exercise beyond my treadmill is a fun activity.
 This is where the volunteers come in.

 One marker in particular surprised me.
 I promise I'm not making this up.
 Last name: Witchchurch.
 Big pentagram on the marker.
 I'm sure she had a big surprise after she died.